Why is India deploying female soldiers to Kashmir? | DW | 14.07.2021

 "Our primary task is to ensure that women don't face any inconvenience or difficulty during the anti-militancy operations.
 We will try to make them feel comfortable during search operations," said riflewoman Rekha Kumari, 27, from West Bengal.

-However, it remains to be seen whether the womens' involvement during the night raids and other anti-militancy operations is effective in allaying local women's fears.
+However, it remains to be seen whether the women's involvement during the night raids and other anti-militancy operations is effective in allaying local fears.

 Ghazala Wahab, the executive editor of Force magazine, believes that the military deployed women to the region "to address the allegations of sexual violence."